CtrlK

 Conciseness

 Extremely verbose - explains basic TypeScript concepts Claude already knows (generics, Partial, Readonly, Pick, Omit, etc. are all built-in utility types).
-The 'When to Use This Skill' section, 'Purpose' explanations for each concept, and the Best Practices/Common Pitfalls sections are all padding that adds no novel information.
-This is essentially a TypeScript tutorial, not a skill that teaches Claude something it doesn't already know.
+The 'Purpose' labels, 'When to Use This Skill' list, and explanations of standard utility types are unnecessary padding.
+The content is essentially a TypeScript tutorial/reference that adds very little beyond what Claude already knows.

 1 / 3